More than half of all new federal cannabis production licenses issued since legalization have been micros, Health Canada has confirmed.

 Of the 479 currently active cannabis licence holders, Health Canada confirms that 280 had applied prior to October 17, 2018, either under the Access to Cannabis for Medical Purposes Regulations, the Marihuana for Medical Purposes Regulations, or the Narcotics Control Regulations.
 The remaining 199 licence holders applied for their licence on or after October 17, 2018.

-Although there are 484 licences listed, four are inactive.
+Although there are 484 licenses listed, four are inactive.
 Three of these are currently listed as Revoked and one as Expired.

 There were 132 Licensed Producers on the first day of legalization.